louislam/dockge/README.md

 ## ⭐ Features

-- Focus on `compose.yaml` stack management
+- Manage `compose.yaml`
-- Interactive editor for `compose.yaml`
+- Interactive Editor for `compose.yaml`
-- Interactive web terminal for containers and docker commands
+- Interactive Web Terminal
 - Reactive
    - Everything is just responsive.
-Progress and terminal output are in real-time
+Progress (Pull/Up/Down) and terminal output are in real-time
 - Easy-to-use & fancy UI
    - If you love Uptime Kuma's UI/UX, you will love this too
-- Convert `docker run ...` command into `compose.yaml` file
+- Convert `docker run ...` commands into `compose.yaml`

 ## 🔧 How to Install

-1. Create a directory `./dockge/`
+1. Create a directory `dockge`
-1. Create a `compose.yaml` file inside `./dockge` with the following content:
+1. Create a `compose.yaml` file inside `dockge` with the following content:

 ```yaml
 version: "3.8"